 Garrett graduated from Arizona State University with honors and prior to founding CenterFocus, he had eight years of guiding experience working for multiple adventure companies.
 Garrett has also guided in the jungles of Central America.
 Garrett was a manager of the Climbmax - Climbing Center in Phoenix.
 Additionally, he had been the lead climbing guide for various climbing programs where he certified and trained other guides.
 He has worked with the United States Forest Service as a Wildland firefighter for five seasons where he also served as an orienteering instructor.
-His attention to detail is impeccable, his commitment to client satisfaction is unabating, and his passion for the wilderness is never-ending.
+His attention to detail is impeccable, his commitment to client satisfaction is unabating, and his passion for the wilderness is never-ending which is why he earned his certification as an ACA Certified Pro Guide.
+He somehow manages to get 30 hours of work done every day and has for the past five years.
 When he's not guiding Garrett can be found cleaning up local canyons and researching environmental law.

 Charles Matheus is an Arizona native who has a B.S. in Natural History and Education from Cornell University.
 Charles is also a graduate of the National Outdoor Leadership School's Mountain Instructor's Course and has been guiding and teaching in the outdoors since 1988.
 He has led extended backpacking and climbing trips into most of the West's major mountain ranges and deserts.
 Charles likes to combine his passion for backcountry living and biology by keeping trip-by-trip species lists of flowering plants and birds.
 Charles has been a certified Wilderness First Responder for nearly 20 years.
 Besides leading canyon trips, Charles volunteers for an organization that provides rites of passage and long-term mentoring for underprivileged teenage boys.

 Growing up in the land of the Menominee Indians, Melissa has always had an interest in Native American culture and a connection with the natural environment.
 Before moving to Arizona, Melissa graduated from Michigan State University with a degree in Archeology and an emphasis in Native American studies.
 She has participated in several excavations of prehistoric Native American sites that date back 1,500 years.
-For the past five years she has worked for the National Park Service as an Interpretive Ranger providing archaeological tours for visitors from all over the world.
+For the past five years Melissa has worked for the National Park Service as an archaeologist in the Sedona / Verde Valley area.

 Eric Martin -